On November 27, 1958, the Central High Tigers and Hall High Warriors faced off for the first time in a Thanksgiving Day football game.

 Central surprised the Warriors by winning 7-0 before a crowd of 5,000, which cost Hall the undefeated season and the championship (El Dorado became state champs).
 This game set the tone for the high stakes of the rest of the series.

 The next year classes were back in session at Hall and Central.
-The future of the series was not in doubt.
+The future of the series was no longer in doubt.